arielb1/pollcatch/README.md

 # pollcatch

-Helps find long Tokio polls
+Helps find long Tokio poll times.
+Tokio tasks that have long poll times can delay the Tokio runtime and cause high tail latencies to other tasks running on the same executor, so it's useful to have a tool catching them.

 To use, you currently need this branch of async-profiler: